 Your chapter’s schedule may prevent you from performing a project during the specified week; however, you can still participate in NSW by hosting project(s) based on the NSW theme at an alternate time.
 The most important thing your chapter needs to do is organize a quality project that meets the goals of NSW and report it by the November 15 deadline.

 We thank you in advance for the hard work we know you, along with your brothers, will do in the coming weeks to plan your chapter’s NSW project(s).
 The contents of this page are intended to help members navigate planning a National Service Week project.
-This information is also available in PDF form.
 With your work, we bring service to our communities, recognition to our Fraternity and fellowship to our brotherhood.
 We look forward to seeing the results of this great work nationwide and we appreciate your participation.
 Should you need any help, please reach out to brothers at the chapter, sectional, regional or national level and you will find the support you need to make your project a success.

 Remember: Chapters are required to report through the Chapter Officer Portal by November 15 whether they participated in National Service Week.
 Failure to complete this report will negatively impact the chapter’s good standing, eligibility for grants and awards, and voting status at the National Convention.

 Life’s most persistent and urgent question is, ‘What are you doing for others?

 – Martin Luther King, Jr.

 You must report your project (or report non-participation) by November 15.
 Chapter officers must submit a NSW Participation Report through the Chapter Officer Portal at https://op.apo.org.
 This report has been one of two reports required each year since the 2002 National Convention for a chapter to remain in good standing with the Fraternity.
 Chapters are also required to submit a participation report for Spring Youth Service Day each spring.